 As a recipient, you can remove money from your PayPal account by making a withdrawal.
 These are your options for making the withdrawal:

 - Transfer money to a bank account associated with your PayPal account

 - Request that PayPal mail you a paper check for a certain amount

 - Make purchases using a PayPal debit card

 So far, we've covered how to send and receive money with PayPal and how PayPal accounts work.
 On the next page, we'll take a closer look at the challenges PayPal has faced and the continued controversy over its business practices.

 Problems with PayPal

-Though PayPal does have millions of seemingly satisfied customers, not all users have had such a pleasant experience.
-In fact, so many people have felt slighted by PayPal that entire Web sites exist to discuss problems about PayPal and mock its business practices.
-The most prominent is PayPal Sucks.
+Though PayPal does have millions of customers, not all users have had such a pleasant experience.
+In fact, so many people have felt slighted by PayPal that entire websites exist to discuss problems about PayPal and mock its business practices.
+Perhaps the most prominent is PayPal Sucks.

-The biggest criticism of PayPal is that it acts like a bank, but it isn't regulated like one.
-This means that PayPal offers none of the protection that real banks offer, and it isn't required to maintain any of the security, customer service or dispute resolution services that banks provide.
+One of the biggest criticisms of PayPal is that it acts like a bank, but it isn't regulated like one.
+Critics maintain that PayPal offers none of the protection that real banks offer, and it isn't required to maintain any of the security, customer service or dispute resolution services that banks provide.
 At the same time, PayPal holds large amounts of their customers' money, makes millions of financial transactions and even offers credit and debit cards.

 So why isn't it considered a bank?
 In 2002, the Federal Deposit Insurance Corporation (FDIC) declared that because PayPal didn't meet the federal definition of an entity accepting deposits as a bank, hold any physical money or have a bank charter, it was not a bank [source: Wolverton].
 In other words, PayPal isn't a bank because it doesn't call itself a bank.
 As a result, most states license PayPal as a "money service."